jorisvandenbossche/course-python-geospatial/notebooks/05-spatial-operations-overlays.md

 * The intersection of two GeoDataFrames can be calculated with the `geopandas.overlay()` function.
 * The `overlay()` functions takes first the two GeoDataFrames to combine, and a third `how` keyword indicating how to combine the two layers.
 * For making an overlay based on the intersection, you can pass `how='intersection'`.
+* The default `overlay()` call will generate a warning because some of the intersections result in a point or linestring, and thus not in a new polygon.
+For this exercise, we are only interested in the resulting polygons, and therefore we set `keep_geom_type=True` to suppress the warning and say to `overlay()` we only need the resulting geometries of the same type as the original geometries (thus, only polygons).

 </details>